 The research platform, ISP, is constructed around a unique database of systematically collected and structured information that is analyzed and processed using advanced mathematics and statistical algorithms, known as ‘machine learning.’

-The ISP database is a comprehensive collection of over 1,250 diverse CNS compounds and classes.
-The measurements and analyses have been made using the same structured method since the 1990s, which yields excellent comparisons with historical data.
-The database maintains a consistently high level of quality, and all data is handled in a machine learning process that captures underlying relations and trends in the body of data.
-All of IRLAB’s data on both internally discovered molecules as well as other known substances such as marketed drugs are therefore used as a basis for developing new substances by utilizing the ISP database.
+The ISP database is a comprehensive collection of over 1,250 diverse CNS compounds from different classes.
+The measurements and analyses have been made using the same structured method since the 1990s, which yields excellent comparisons with historical data, where effects and other properties of new compounds can be compared with known drugs.
+The database maintains a consistently high level of quality.
+All data is handled in a machine learning process that captures underlying relations and trends in the body of data.
+IRLAB’s systems biology data on both internally discovered molecules and other substances such as marketed drugs constitutes the basis for discovery and development of new substances.

-The database is a multidimensional, continually growing, reference library with which the composition and effect profiles of proprietary molecules are compared.
+The database is a multidimensional, continually growing, reference library by means of which the composition and effect profiles of proprietary molecules are evaluated.
 Using a standardized approach, the observed effects at the system level can be linked to both the chemical properties in the molecules and to possible clinical effects.
-By evaluating where on the map a newly developed molecule ends up, IRLAB’s researchers can draw conclusions about the molecule’s effects.
+Thereby, IRLAB’s researchers can draw conclusions about the molecule’s effects.
 This is supplemented with classical analyses of, for example, pharmacokinetics (i.e. how the substance is absorbed, broken down and distributed in the body) as well as with trials of safety and tolerability.

 Increased amount of comparable data also increases understanding of the effects of various molecules on the human brain and its disorders.
 All contributing to an improved predictability.